FernandoMelgar/notes/1. Source/202102231354 - Rational Unified Process Best_Practices for Software Development Teams.md

 **The project may be aborted or considerably re-thought if it fails to pass this milestone.**

 ##### Construction Phase
-During the construction phase, all remaining components and application features are developed and integrated into the product, and all features are thoroughly tested. ==The construction phase is, in one sense, a manufacturing process where emphasis is placed on managing resources and controlling operations to optimize costs, schedules, and quality.== In this sense, the management mindset undergoes a transition from the development of intellectual property during inception and elaboration, to the development of deployable products during construction and transition.
+During the construction phase, all remaining components and application features are developed and integrated into the product, and all features are thoroughly tested. ==The construction phase is, in one sense, a manufacturing process where emphasis is placed on managing resources and controlling operations to optimize costs, schedules, and quality.== In this sense, ==the management mindset undergoes a transition from the development of intellectual property during inception and elaboration, to the development of deployable products during construction and transition==.

+The outcome of the construction phase is a product ready to put in hands of its end-users.
+At minimum, it consists of:
+- The software product integrated on the adequate platforms.
+- The user manuals.
+- A description of the current release.

+###### Milestone : Initial Operational Capability
+At the end of the construction phase is the third major project milestone (Initial Operational Capability Milestone).
+At this point, you decide if the software, the sites, and the users are ready to go operational, without exposing the project to high risks.
+This release is often called a **“beta” release.**

+The evaluation criteria for the construction phase involve answering these questions:
+- Is this product release stable and mature enough to be deployed in the user community?
+- Are all stakeholders ready for the transition into the user community?
+- Are the actual resource expenditures versus planned expenditures still acceptable?

+**Transition may have to be postponed by one release if the project fails to reach this milestone.**

+##### Transition Phase
+==The purpose of the transition phase is to transition the software product to the user community==.
+Once the product has been given to the end user, issues usually arise that require you to develop new releases, correct some problems, or finish the features that were postponed.

+This includes:
+- “beta testing” to validate the new system against user expectations
+-  Parallel operation with a legacy system that it is replacing
+-  Conversion of operational databases
+-  Training of users and maintainers.
+-  Roll-out the product to the marketing, distribution, and sales teams.

+Considerable effort is expended in developing user-oriented documentation, training users, supporting users in their initial product use, and reacting to user feedback.
+At this point in the lifecycle, however, user feedback should be confined primarily to product tuning, configuring, installation, and usability issues.
 **See also:**
 - [[202102211220 Udacity - Rational Unified process]]
 - [[202102171903 - La importancia del project management]]